 The latest version of JDK is 10 (only 64bit available).
 JDK Version 9 is not supported anymore.

 I Recommend to use the tested and tried JDK version 8.

 Downloading JDK 8

 The JDK 8 can be downloaded from the link.
 You need to scroll down and select JDK 8.

-Click on download link will take you to next screen, where you are asked to Accept the license agreement before downloading either 64 bit or 32bit version.
+Click on the download link will take you to the next screen, where you are asked to accept the license agreement before downloading either 64 bit or 32bit version.

 Installing JDK 8

 Double click on the downloaded file to start the installation.
 After the welcome screen, you are presented with the custom setup screen.
 Note down the install location.